Go Deep into How React Native Interacts with The Bridge

 This event will notify the javascript side when we have an interaction in the application. in this case, I click on the text “Welcome to React Native”, even if it's not a link, it still sends the javascript side the information.

-because the click is part of an event.
+There are 2 methods called receiveTouches because we click the screen and receiveEvent because the click is part of an event.

-That module will inform the javascript side about the location where we click it.
+This is the object of the receiveTouches That module will inform the javascript side about the location where we click it.

-And if we scroll/click the screen, it will trigger receiveEvent
+And if we scroll/click the screen, it will trigger receiveEvent with this object.

 The RTCEventEmitter notify the javascript about TopScrollBeginDrag -> Scrolling -> TopScrollEndDrag.
 It is correct because we are using ScrollView, here is the props detail.